Explore UCD

 Virginia Morejon

-The Irish Marine Institute has awarded Virginia a Cullen Scholarship to pursue a PhD hosted at UCD School of Geography.
+Virginia is funded by the Irish Marine Institute Cullen Scholarship.
 Her research addresses the impacts or cumulative effects of multiple human activities in the marine environment.
 Her research will be supervised by UCD Associate Professor Ainhoa González Del Campo and Elizabeth Tray from the Marine Institute.
-As a team, they hope to better understand the principal human-environment interactions in Irish waters to inform evidence-based marine spatial planning and decision-making.
+They hope to better understand the principal human-environment interactions in Irish waters as a team to inform evidence-based marine spatial planning and decision-making.

 Zeting Li 2